 As you near treeline, you'll encounter the lovely Yankee Doodle Lake and Jenny Lake.
-On the east side of Yankee Doodle lake is the Boulder Wagon Trail, which is how 4WD vehicles avoid the Needle Eye tunnel (which is closed and barricaded).
+On the east side of Yankee Doodle lake is the Boulder Wagon Trail, which was previously how 4WD vehicles avoided the Needle Eye tunnel (which is closed and barricaded), but it too is now closed to all motorized traffic.
 But on foot, there is a clear detour trail over the tunnel.

 At the summit, there are a few ways to go, but they all merge back together again before heading down the west side of the continental divide.
 If you stick to the railroad grade, near the summit is the trestle bridge, which is quite a thrilling crossing.
 You'll also notice a large number of timbers next to the grade near the summit, which are the remnants of a near continuous snow shed.